Basket Weaving Workshop in Brooklyn, NY

 It is also incredibly fun!
 Working with our hands to shape landscape into form connects us to place and to culture.
 Once a few techniques have been learned, creativity will soar and you’ll be well on your way to exciting new shapes and textures.

-Under Jasmine’s guidance, students will learn how to start and end two different wicker basket techniques and create a basket using recycled materials and fallen branches.
+Under Jasmine’s guidance, students will learn how to start and end two different wicker basket techniques and gain the confidence to explore more on their own.

 Date + Time